jssee/vim-infest/README.md

 [lickity-split](https://www.merriam-webster.com/dictionary/lickety-split).

 ## Installation
-you can install the colorscheme using whatever package/plugin manager you want, here is an example using [minpac](https://github.com/k-takata/minpac):
+you can install the plugin using whatever package/plugin manager you want, here is an example using [minpac](https://github.com/k-takata/minpac):
 ```vim
 call minpac#add('jssee/vim-infest')